 You've done your research, you've found the programs that sound perfect, and it looks like you meet the admission requirements.
 Great!
 Now it's time to apply.

-1. Apply for university in Ontario
+1. Applying to universities in Ontario

 Say you're interested in five programs at four universities in Ontario.
 Instead of having to fill out four or five applications, you only need to apply once through the OUAC.

 You'll usually be able to start applying to Ontario universities in late September.
 Application deadlines can be in February and March.